 Since retiring as a professional footballer in 1977, Pele has been appointed a UNESCO Goodwill Ambassador and Brazil’s Extraordinary Minister for Sport, received an honorary Knighthood from the Queen, published books, appeared in films, conducted soundtracks, sued Samsung, advertised Viagra and done plenty, plenty more.

-But it was with great surprise we recently stumbled upon an article which revealed Pelé, the Great Pelé, was once appointed scout at Fulham.
+But it was with great surprise we recently stumbled upon an article that revealed Pele, the Great Pele, was once appointed scout at Fulham.

-He might have discovered aliens in the 1969 TV Show Os Estranhos, but we couldn’t quite believe Pelé had scouted for Fulham.
-A man called Stuart Bithell on Twitter also shared our disbelief, look:
+He might have discovered aliens in the 1969 TV Show Os Estranhos, but we couldn’t quite believe Pele had scouted for Fulham.

 Alas, a quick Google search confirms it is indeed true.
-On October 9, 2002, the BBC published an article which declared: ‘Football legend Pelé has agreed to help Fulham scout for emerging Brazilian talent.’
+On October 9, 2002, the BBC published an article that declared: ‘Football legend Pele has agreed to help Fulham scout for emerging Brazilian talent.’

 As noted by the This Day in Football History website: “It was a hard-fought victory for the hosts; post-match reports described the Fulham players as looking exhausted, while the Brazilians appeared to have barely broken a sweat.”

 That night ended in acrimony when Santos, who had agreed a share of the gate receipts with Fulham, accused the hosts of fiddling the crowd numbers.